lebao3105/Commands-collection/README.md

 ## Commands-collection
 A collection of various system commands in Pascal <br>
-This repository has these directory = commands:
+This repository has these directories = commands:
 * cat                 : Write file content
 * cd                  : "Change" to a folder (DECRAPTED)
 * cls                 : Clear the screen
 * date                : Show and the time & date (DECRAPTED)
+* dir                 : Show folder content (not completed)
 * echo                : Just print text to screen
 * find_content        : Find content in a file (not working as expected at parsing arguments)
 * getvar              : Print variable (PATH, HOME, etc...)